The friendship paradox for trees: Introduction and main results

 \subsection{Discussion and open problems}

-Theorem~\ref{thm:finite-trees-significant} gives a lower bound of the difference of the numbers of positive and negative vertices in an \emph{arbitrary finite tree}.
-It shows that this difference is always non-negative (significance) and is bounded below by the total surplus of edges at branching points in the tree.
+{\bf 1.} Theorem~\ref{thm:finite-trees-significant} gives a lower bound of the difference of the numbers of positive and negative vertices in an \emph{arbitrary finite tree}.
+It shows that this difference is at least 2, implying significance, and is bounded below by $2$ plus the total surplus of edges at branching points in the tree.
+The bound is sharp for instance when the tree consists of 6 vertices, of which 4 are leaves and 2 have degree 3.

 {\bf 2.} Theorem~\ref{thm:densities-on-infinite-trees} identifies the densities of positive, neutral and negative vertices in an \emph{infinite Galton-Watson tree} under mild conditions on the offspring distribution.
 Interestingly, the difference of the densities of positive and negative vertices is not always non-negative, and can have both signs depending on the choice of the offspring distribution.
 Theorem~\ref{thm:correlations-on-infinite-trees} identifies the densities of the edges having two given types of vertices at their ends.
-Theorem~\ref{thm:plusplus-correlations-on-infinite-trees} gives a sufficient condition under which the positive vertices are negatively correlated along edges, while Example~\ref{AP-example} shows that this condition is not necessary, and provides a case where the positive vertices are positively correlated along edges.
+Theorem~\ref{thm:plusplus-correlations-on-infinite-trees} gives a sufficient condition under which the positive vertices are negatively correlated along edges, while Example~\ref{AP-example} shows that this condition is not necessary.
+It remains open to find an example where the positive vertices are positively correlated along edges.

 {\bf 3.} The formulas for the densities of the vertex-types and the edge-types are explicit and numerically easy to implement.
 They provide a \emph{quantification} of the friendship-bias in infinite Galton-Watson trees.
 Analytically they are not easy to manipulate, which is why a \emph{full classification} of significance remains an open problem.
 It would be interesting to see whether similar limiting results could be obtained for other random trees, e.g.\ those arising as local limits of configuration model random graphs and preferential attachment random graphs \cite[Chapters 7--8]{vdH1}.